jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 Known Issue | Issue ID
 ------------|---------
 Spotlight Clients installed on Windows 10 - Exception error may occur on deleting two connetions at the same time. | SOSSE-6556
-Spotlight Clients installed on Windows 10 - For certain Windows 10 build s builds users may experience intermittent stability issues in the Spotlight client.
-Note that these issues only affect the client and do not cause any data integrity issues.
-For example, we have seen intermittent issues while checking alarm details in the Spotlight Overview page.
-If you experience such issues the Spotlight client can be run in a specific compatibility mode.
-Click here for instructions: [https://support.quest.com/kb/230547](https://support.quest.com/kb/230547).
-We will continue to work with our partners at Microsoft to isolate and resolve this issue. | SOSSE-6499
 If the Spotlight Client looses connection to the Spotlight Diagnostic Server then after a period of days the Spotlight Client will develop a minor memory leak. <br><br>*Workaround:* Restart the Spotlight Client. | 5433
 The Spotlight Client can experience performance issues (opening the home page, acknowledging and snoozing alarms) when a large number of alarms are raised against the one connection. | 2651
 Manual refresh is required on some drilldowns.
 Right click the data in the grid and select **Restore Default Settings \| Restore**.
 The grid shows "Loading".
 Click Refresh to populate the grid. | 11333 <br><br> 11406